fraqve/Aegis-scan/README.md

 ## Overview

-Aegis-Scan is a modular command-line security tool built for blue team workflows.
-It combines active network scanning with threat intelligence APIs to help analysts quickly assess hosts, identify open services, and enrich findings with reputation data — all from a single interface.
+Aegis-Scaner is a modular command-line security tool built for blue team workflows.
+It combines active network scanning with threat intelligence APIs to help analysts quickly assess hosts, identify open services, and enrich findings with reputation data.

-Built as part of a hands-on cybersecurity portfolio, Aegis-Scan is designed with real-world DFIR and threat hunting use cases in mind.

 ---